department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/yellow-ribbon.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

-The Yellow Ribbon Program can help you pay for higher out-of-state, private or graduate school tuition that the Post-9/11 GI Bill doesn’t cover.
+The Yellow Ribbon Program can help you pay for higher out-of-state, private school, or graduate school tuition that the Post-9/11 GI Bill doesn’t cover.
 Find out if your school is a part of this program.

 </div>